International Variable Fuel Factor

 The current fuel factor % for International services is:

 Fuel costs are understandably one of the most significant and variable cost components of international courier line-haul.
-The Flexible Fuel Factor (FFF) was introduced for the purpose of recovering the variable nature of fuel costs.
+The Variable Fuel Factor (VFF) was introduced for the purpose of recovering the variable nature of fuel costs.

 The fuel surcharge percentage for New Zealand Couriers International services is subject to monthly adjustment based on the published U.S. Gulf Coast (USGC) spot price for Kerosene-Type jet fuel.
 Details can be found here.